 First, I allowed the prime rib to sit out for about 2 hours to take the chill off.
-Then, I cut slits in the fat cap and stuck garlic cloves in them, and then seasoned all over with fine grind sea salt and restaurant pepper.
+Then, I cut slits in the fat cap and stuck garlic cloves in them, and then seasoned all over with (affiliate link)fine grind sea salt and (affiliate link)restaurant pepper.
 The ratio I used is 2 parts salt to 1 part pepper and I used about 1½ Tablespoons for each 3-pound prime rib.
 If you don't have restaurant pepper (which is just coarser), use fresh cracked pepper.
 Even regular pepper would be fine.
 I would use a little less regular pepper, so it isn't too peppery.
 Unless you like peppery, and then go for it!

 I placed some fresh sprigs of rosemary on the rack in the low position and also placed onion slices on the rack, put the prime rib on top of the onions and rosemary, and added 1 cup of beef broth to the inner pot and lowered in the prime rib.

 I set the pressure on high for 3 minutes and crossed my fingers.
 The Ninja Foodi took 9 minutes to come to pressure, cooked for 3 minutes, and then I let it naturally release.
 The pin dropped around the 10 minute mark.
 I knew this was not enough time, so I left it alone for a total of 15 minutes.
 When I removed the lid and took a temperature, I was shocked at how low the temp was.